carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

   - VPN connection: A secure connection between your on-premises equipment and your VPCs.
 Each VPN connection includes two VPN tunnels which you can simultaneously use for high availability.
   - VPN tunnel: An encrypted link where data can pass from the customer network to or from AWS.
   - Customer gateway: An AWS resource which provides information to AWS about your customer gateway device.
-  - Customer gateway device: A physical device or software application on your side of the Site-to-Site VPN connection.
+  - Customer gateway device: **One physical device or software application** on the on-premises Data Center side (out of AWS) of the Site-to-Site VPN connection.
   - Target gateway: A generic term for the VPN endpoint on the Amazon side of the Site-to-Site VPN connection.
   - `Virtual Private Gateway`: It is the **VPN endpoint on the Amazon side** of your Site-to-Site VPN connection that can be attached to a **single VPC**.
+It is a **redundant** device.
   - `Transit Gateway`:
     - A transit **hub** that can be used to interconnect **multiple VPCs** and on-premises networks, and as a VPN endpoint for the Amazon side of the Site-to-Site VPN connection.
     - It simplifies your network (no complex peering relationships).